Workplace Violence Against Nurses

 Currently, there are four categories of workplace violence according to the American Nurses Association (5).

-1: Criminal Intent - normally involves theft from the business or employees.
+• Criminal Intent – typically involves theft from the business or employees.

-Example: Carol is working on documentation and notices a person lingering in the hallway.
+• Example: Carol is working on documentation and notices a person lingering in the hallway.
 Carol doesn’t really think anything of it, assuming they are family members of one of the patients.
 Several minutes later, the person exits quickly from the supply room and down the stairs.
-Carol calls security to let them know, but they can’t locate the individual.
-After looking through the supply room, they find that several containers of wound dressing supplies are missing.
+Carol calls security to inform them, but they can’t locate the individual.
+After looking through the supply room, they found several missing wound dressing supplies.

-Example: David was updating a family on their father’s critical condition.
+• Example: David was updating a family on their father’s critical condition.
 David could tell the family was upset, but the patient’s son seemed more frustrated than the others.
 During David’s explanation, the son grabbed David’s clipboard and yelled, “You’re not doing anything!
 You’re just letting him die!”
 The son then threw the clipboard at David’s head.
-David blocked the clipboard with his arm, receiving a rather deep cut as a result.
+David blocked the clipboard with his arm, receiving a relatively deep cut.
 Security became involved, and David had to go to the ER for treatment.

-4: Personal relationship - involves a person who has an interpersonal relationship with the nurse, but no association with the nurse’s employer or the business.
+• Personal relationship: This involves a person who has an interpersonal relationship with the nurse but no association with the nurse’s employer or the business.

-Example: Rebecca was walking to her car after work.
+• Example: Rebecca was walking to her car after work.
 Halfway to her car, she noticed an individual leaning against the trunk of her vehicle.
-Rebecca recognized this person as the someone her friend was currently dating.
-This person approached Rebecca aggressively and began yelling about gossiping and trying to break their relationship.
+Rebecca recognized this person as someone her friend was currently dating.
+This person approached Rebecca aggressively, yelling about gossiping and trying to break their relationship.
 Rebecca started back toward the building, hoping security was nearby, and was pursued by the female.
 Eventually, Rebecca made it to the building and got inside.
 Luckily, the door only opened with an employee badge, and Rebecca was safe.
 She went ahead to security.

 Currently, the customer/client type of workplace violence is the most prominent, especially in healthcare and toward nurses.
-The American Nurses Association (ANA) reports that OSHA does not require employers to implement workplace violence prevention programs, but it supplies voluntary guidelines and may cite employers for not supplying a workplace free from recognized serious hazards.
+The American Nurses Association (ANA) reports that OSHA does not require employers to implement workplace violence prevention programs.
+Still, it supplies voluntary guidelines and may cite employers for not delivering a workplace without recognized serious hazards.

-Some states have legislated that employers develop a program while most states have advanced laws that amend existing statute for assaults of first responders by adding health care providers / nurses and/or increasing the penalty associated with such behavior.
+Some states have legislated that employers develop a program.
+In contrast, most states have advanced laws that amend existing statutes for assaults on first responders by adding health care providers/nurses and/or increasing the penalty associated with such behavior.
 (3)

 Ask yourself...